 Of all its passenger operations the George Washington was likely the Chesapeake & Ohio Railway’s best-remembered train.
 The C&O’s passenger fleet can be best described as modest.
 This reserved approach can best be seen when the railroad would place a huge order of streamlined equipment in the mid-1940s to compete with the best trains across the industry for exemplary passenger service.
 However, it soon backed out on the plan and with the takeover of the Baltimore & Ohio Railroad in 1962 the C&O began merging its own passenger operations into the B&O’s vast fleet.
-Today, while the George Washington name is no longer used the route it followed is still alive and well under Amtrak known as the Cardinal, although it now extends all of the way to Chicago.
+Today, while the train is no longer used the route it followed is still alive and well under Amtrak known as the Cardinal, although it now extends all of the way to Chicago.

 The George Washington was inaugurated on April 30, 1932 in conjunction with the real George Washington’s birth, which had occurred 200 years earlier (but not on the same day), operating between Newport News and Cincinnati although sleeper service was offered as far as New York City and St. Louis.
 The train itself followed the C&O’s super-scenic main line through the Appalachians and the George connected the Newport News/Norfolk area of Virginia in the east with Louisville, Kentucky in the west (at the time, and prior to the railroad’s purchase of the Baltimore & Ohio, one could journey to Chicago via a connection with the New York Central at Cincinnati).